squinkylabs/SquinkyVCV/docs/booty-shifter.md

 Like the **Vocal Animator**, this is a filter bank tuned to the formant frequencies of typical **singing voices**.
 Unlike Growler, however, the filters do not animate on their own.
 In addition, the filters are preset to frequencies, bandwidths, and gains that are taken from **measurements of human singers**.

-One of the easiest ways to **to get a good sound** from Formants is to use if like a regular VCF.
+One of the easiest ways to **get a good sound** from Formants is to use it like a regular VCF.
 For example, control Fc with an ADSR.
 Then put a second modulation source into the vowel CV - something as simple as a slow LFO will add interest.

 Use it as a **filter bank**.
 Just set the knobs for a good sound and leave it fixed to add vocal tones to a pad.
 Again, modulating the vowel CV can easily give great results.

-Try to synthesize something like **singing** by sequencing the vowel CV of several Formants.
+Try to synthesize something like **singing** by sequencing the vowel CV of several formants.
 Leave the Fc in place, or move it slightly as the input pitches move.

 Controls: